Meet the Team

 • Quint in an orange jacket, wearing a short beard and a green beanie.

 Quint is a student currently pursuing a Master's degree in Computer Engineering at Delft University of Technology.
-He thinks that the ICJAO is a great milestone in climate justice and that it can lead to more progressive climate policies worldwide.
-He wants to contribute to WYCJ by improving the communication around the campaign, so that more people learn about and start supporting the campaign for a progressive advisory opinion from the world's highest court.
-He does his work as Communications Coordinator together with Marijn, who initially told him about WYCJ and brought him into the organisation.
+He thinks that the ICJ AO is a great milestone in climate justice and that it can lead to more progressive climate policies worldwide.
+He wants to contribute to WYCJ by improving the communication around the campaign, so that more people learn about and start supporting the campaign for a strong advisory opinion from the world's highest court, as well as climate justice advisory opinions at other international tribunals.
+In his work as Communications Lead, he is supported by many dedicated campaigners, including Doğa Işık (social media) and Roza de Jong (website & newsletter).

 Email: quint@wy4cj.org